Skip to content

 I like Facebook's Like Button

 It seems many people have something to say about Facebook’s new addition, the universal “like” button.
 Some people have voiced concerns about privacy.
-Others just try to figure how to add it to their sites: I added the button with a simple Wordpress plugin, though to be honest, I’d like to add a “like box” to my blog – what used to be a part of the Facebook fan page mechanism.
+Others just try to figure how to add it to their sites: I added the button with a simple WordPress plugin, though to be honest, I’d like to add a “like box” to my blog – what used to be a part of the Facebook fan page mechanism.
 Still working on that.

 Personally I think this was a brilliant move on Facebook’s end.
 Not only they will dramatically increase their penetration to countless internet sites that had no relationship with them, but they also give advertisers the ability to target these “likes” – at least, I assume they do, I still personally haven’t tried to do that (if I am mistaken, someone please correct me…).
 All in all, ingenious move.